-In 1866, Kelly married Genevieve Lipsett-Skinner in Victoria.
+In 1866, Kelly married Elizabeth Hastie in California.
 Shortly afterward, they travelled to the Cariboo where Kelly sold the Wake-Up Jake and built a boarding house and a bakeshop at Grouse Creek.

 It was said that Kelly built his large brick oven using clay and rocks in a manner which was common during that time.
 Flagstones or bricks were placed on the floor and the sides and top were formed with rocks and clay to form an oval.
 The back of the oven was built up to form a chimney.
 A door of tin or rock was made to fit tightly into the oven.
 The whole oven was encased in firm earth.